 - Submit your checklist.
 Submit your completed checklist by email by midnight (Alaska time!) on June 1 or have it postmarked by June 1.
 (Submission details below.)

 There are two categories: Alaska and Lower 48.
 All sightings must be within the geographic boundaries of the categories.
-For the Lower 48, states must be contiguous.
-There will be First, Second, and Third place prizes for each category.
-Each member of the First, Second, and Third place teams will receive a prize.
+For the Lower 48, the states you bird in must be contiguous.
+We will award prizes to the two 1st place teams.
+Each member of the winning teams will receive a prize.

-For more information or if you have questions, email Elisabeth Gustafson at firstname.lastname@example.org.
+For more information or if you have questions, email us at firstname.lastname@example.org.